-FOR SITUATIONS WHERE THE MODEL 2310 IS CONFIGURED WITH A MODEL 260 ANALOG MODULE:
+FOR SITUATIONS WHERE THE MODEL 2310 IS CONFIGURED WITH A MODEL 260 ANALOG MODULE AND USED WITH THE TSM-2500 ALARM MONITOR PROGRAM:

 The Model 2310 MCS-11 Remote Encoder without an Analog Module will work with all earlier versions of the TSM-2500 software.
 The 260 Analog Module requires different scaling factors and more precision than supported by the earlier versions of the TSM software.
-TSM-2500 version 2.4 was developed to support the new Analog Module for the 2310.
+Version 2.4 (or later) of the TSM-2500 supports the new Analog Module for the 2310.
 For proper operation with the analog module, make sure your TSM-2500 software is current.